chef/automate/components/docs-chef-io/content/automate/reports.md

 ### Generate Report

-Clicking the **Download JSON** or **Download CSV** buttons will trigger the report generation process.
+- Select **Download JSON** or **Download CSV** buttons to trigger the report generation process.
 A notification pops up to confirm that the generation has started.

 ![Notification upon Download request submitted](/images/automate/lcr-acknowledgement.png)

-The report's status can always be viewed by clicking the **Open Report** link.
+- Select **Open Report** link to view the report status.

 ![Report Status Link](/images/automate/lcr-request-view.png)

-The report's status shows the generation and processing status of the Reports on a sidebar.
+- The report's status shows the generation and processing status of the Reports on a sidebar.

 ![Report Generation Status Check Panel](/images/automate/lcr-request-view-panel.png)

-A popup notification is produced to users when a requested report is generated to make them aware of the report generation status.
+- A popup notification is produced when a requested report is generated to make you aware about the report generation status.

 ![Report Generation Completed Successfully and Ready for Download](/images/automate/lcr-report-ready.png)

 ### Download Report

-A generated report can be downloaded any time from the Status sidebar by clicking the corresponding link on the sidebar.
+Select the corresponding link on the status sidebar to download the genrated report.

 ![Report Download](/images/automate/lcr-report-download.png)

 ## Compliance Status and Report Metadata

 The _Compliance Status and Report Metadata_ bars are directly beneath the search bar.
-Expand the `Report Metadata` information by selecting the compliance status bar.
+Select the compliance status bar to expand the `Report Metadata` information.
 The report metadata summarizes the nodes, report date, duration, status, number of platforms, number of environments, and number of profiles used in your scan.

 ![Reports Metadata](/images/automate/reports-metadata.png)